Taliban Celebrate Anniversary of Foreign Troop Withdrawal

 Two weeks before the end of last year's withdrawal, the Taliban seized power following a lightning offensive against government forces.

-Hundreds of white Taliban flags bearing the Islamic proclamation of faith flew from lamposts and government buildings.
+Hundreds of white Taliban flags bearing the Islamic proclamation of faith flew from lampposts and government buildings.

 Late Tuesday, the skies above Kabul were lit up with fireworks and celebratory gunfire from crowds of Taliban fighters.